manda5566/calculator/README.md

-# hey guys
+#calculator
-never mind , stay happy :)
+it is simply , a calculator
-i made a small program
+wish you liked it :)
-wishyou liked it :)
+stay happy :)